racalcity-maker/brocker_esp32s3/README.md

   - *Wizard* for a guided flow to add templates quickly.
   JSON preview at the bottom shows what will be saved; you can copy it for backups.
 - **Settings**: firmware info, OTA slot, ability to reboot the device, and API links.

+### Web UI Authentication

+- Default credentials are defined in `menuconfig → Broker Configuration → Web auth` (factory setting: `admin / admin`).
+- On first boot the firmware hashes those values and stores them in NVS.
+Changing defaults requires either erasing NVS or triggering the hardware reset before a reboot.
+- To recover access in the field, assign any unused GPIO in the same menu and short it to GND for ~10 seconds while the device is running.
+The log prints `web auth reset pin triggered`, all sessions are cleared, and the defaults become active again.
+- After any password change or reset the firmware deletes existing cookies, so every browser must log in again.

+### MQTT Client Authentication

+- The broker maintains up to 16 user slots (client ID + username + password).
+Edit them in the Settings tab (`Broker Configuration → MQTT`) or via `menuconfig`.
+- For each slot set all three fields to enable it.
+Leaving a client ID empty effectively disables that slot and frees the credential.
+- Credentials are stored in NVS; `config_store` clamps `user_count` to the number of populated entries so unused slots do not waste RAM.
+- Each configured client maps to an ACL entry in `mqtt_core` restricting publish/subscribe prefixes.
+Expand the ACL table when adding more clients or topics.
+- Devices must supply matching credentials in their MQTT CONNECT packet (client ID + username + password).
+A mismatch causes the broker to drop the CONNECT before any automation template sees the message.
+- When the hardware reset pin is triggered both the Web UI password and MQTT credential table revert to defaults, so keep an offline copy of production credentials.

 ---